By Madeline Bocaro

 You can’t go wrong with the 62nd Johnny Cash album Silver (1979).

 The first pressings of PiL’s Metal Box (1979) came in an actual silver metal film cannister in which you can store your valuables or preserve food on a desert island.
+The metal tended to rust over time.
 This was the second album by Public Image Ltd., released in 1979.
 Later reissues were in a standard cardboard vinyl sleeve.
 It was released again as Second Edition in 1980.
 This album features the up-front throbbing bass of Jah Wobble and Keith Levene’s guitar and of course, the whining of John Lydon.
 Their take on ‘Swan Lake’ is interesting.

 Listen: ‘Swan Lake’ https://www.youtube.com/watch?v=6GwrRGxYmY8